Feeding your Chinchilla 3rd Cut Timothy Hay

 Nutritional quality of 3rd cut timothy hay for chinchillas

 Because of a variety of reasons, the third cut of a hay from a field is quite drastically different to its predecessors.
 Firstly, the hay is very soft.
 In fact, it’s virtually all leaf and very little stem – very similar to lawn clippings.
 Because of this, 3rd cutting timothy hay for chinchillas has a much lower fiber content than first or second cut.
 It also has a much higher protein content – sometimes also as high as that of a legume hay.

 The other issue with 3rd cutting timothy hay is how difficult it is for growers to ensure a good quality harvest.
 This is mainly because of the weather at this time of the year.
 The cold and the rain have a real effect on the hay produced, not to mention the difficulty in getting the hay dried sufficiently.
 Rain during the harvest can completely destroy any chance of a 3rd cut being of sufficient quality to feed to any animals, let alone chinchillas or other small pets.

-Good points and bad points about 3rd cut timothy hay for chinchillas
+Pros and Cons about 3rd cutting timothy hay for chinchillas

 It’s extremely difficult to find a truly high quality of 3rd cutting timothy hay for chinchillas.
 This is due to both the weather issues, and the fact that the quantity of hay produced from a third cut is far less to that of the first and second cuts of the year.
 The first cut gives the largest yield in tons per acre, followed by the second.
 But by the time it gets to the fall, and the third cut, the yield is reduced by a massive amount.
 This makes it almost impossible for a third cut to be financially viable for a grower.

 Because of this, most growers don’t bother with a third cut, preferring to get their fields ready for the winter and prepare for the following year’s harvest.